golang/proposal/design/draft-fuzzing.md

 maintaining the corpus.

-The **mutator** is responsible for working with a generator to mutate bytes to be used as input to the fuzz target.
+The **mutator** is responsible for working with a generator to mutate bytes to be used as input to the fuzz test.

-Take the following `f.Fuzz` arguments as an example.
+Take the following fuzz target arguments as an example.

 ```
     A string       // N bytes